54598 Bienor: Visual

 As of 2025, Bienor is located in the northern celestial hemisphere of the sky (Note: The northern celestial hemisphere includes any part of the sky that has a declination greater than 0° (positive).
 The declination of Bienor's location in the sky is positive as of 2025, and will slowly change due to its slow orbital motion.) with a current apparent magnitude of around 19.
 Its apparent magnitude depends on its distance from Earth, approaching 18 at perihelion to nearly 21 at aphelion.
-As of 2025, Bienor has been observed for over 72 years—more than its orbital period.
+As of 2025, Bienor has been observed for over 72 years—longer than its orbital period.

 Bienor's intrinsic brightness, or absolute magnitude, has been observed to vary on short timescales of hours due to the rotation of Bienor's elongated shape, and on long timescales of years for less clear reasons.
 From 2001 to 2016, Bienor's rotationally averaged absolute magnitude brightened from 8.1 to 7.4—the exact cause of this unknown, though possible explanations include either a bright spot on Bienor's surface or a ring system orbiting it.
 Both scenarios invoke a gradual appearance due to the changing viewing angle of Bienor from Earth during this time interval.